rominirani/genai-apptemplates-googlecloud/README.md

 - [App 3 : Python Flask-based Web Chat Application that integrates with Chat PaLM Model](app3-cr-python-flask-vertexai)
 - [App 4 : Gradio Web Application interacting with PaLM Model via VerteX AI API](app4-cr-python-gradio-vertexai)
 - [App 5 : Streamlit Web Application interacting with PaLM Model via VerteX AI API](app5-cr-python-streamlit-vertexai)

-## What are the sample applications about?
-You can go through the various projects and pick a project or two that interests you.
-Refer to the description for each of the projects above.
-The repository provides a mix of examples that help you pick a combination of one or more of Cloud Functions, Cloud Run, Streamlit, Gradio and Flask frameworks.

 ## Using the Custom Samples via Cloud Code plugin